 Your personal information may be used to:

-- assess applications for grants or funding;
+- assess applications for funding, grants, awards or scholarships;

 - research and develop our services and projects.

 If we receive unsolicited personal information, as soon as reasonably possible, we determine if we could have collected the personal information under the APP if we had solicited the

 information.
 If we consider we could have collected the personal information, we will retain it as if we had collected it under the APP.

 If we consider we could not have collected the personal information under the APP, we will (if it is lawful and reasonable to do so) destroy the information or ensure the information is

 For the purposes set out above, we may disclose your personal information to:

 - your employers, sponsors, referees or educational institutions in which you are or propose to be enrolled;

 - outsourced service providers who manage the services we provide;